Find My Watering Days & Times

 Check your eligibility to receive a rebate worth up to $250 for the installation of a qualified weather-based irrigation controller or soil moisture sensor, or alternatively, receive a device and installation free of charge, through the Tampa Bay Water Wise program.

-2. Rules
+Rules

-Hand Watering
+Hand watering

 Hand-watering and low-volume irrigation of plant material other than lawns or turfgrass may be done on any day and at any time.

-New Sod and Landscaping
+New sod and landscaping

 All watering of new sod and landscaping must be done during allowed hours.
 An irrigation system zone can only be operated if the new sod or plant material covers at least 50 percent of that zone.